-One of the biggest problems that beginners have is that their photos are dark and grainy.
-If you are tired of dealing with this, then a star tracker is the best way to begin taking cleaner images at night.
-A star tracker is a relatively simple device that moves the camera at the same speed as the stars, allowing you to shoot much longer shutter speeds with sharp stars.
-Instead of being limited to 20 or 30 second exposures, you can now shoot over 4 minute exposures without star trails!
+A star tracker is a relatively simple device that moves the camera at the same speed as the stars.
+Now that you are no longer limited by the Earth's rotation, you can easily take 4+ minute exposures!
 This allows you to capture a stunning amount of detail and color, with virtually no grain.
 Of course, there is one drawback.
 You will need to take 2 photos from now on, one photo for the foreground, and another for the sky.
 Once you have both images, you can blend the two together in Photoshop.
-Thankfully, I've developed a few blending techniques that even a complete beginner can do!
+While this can be tricky, I've developed a few blending techniques that even a complete beginner can do!

 First, you need to determine which star tracker will work best for your needs.
 You have plenty of options to choose from, including the iOptron SkyTracker Pro and SkyGuider Pro, and the Sky-Watcher Star Adventurer and Star Adventurer Mini.
 You can visit my complete Star Tracker Buying Guide for more information and comparisons between each model.
 While all of these trackers will allow you to capture amazing images, they don't exactly come with clear, easy instructions.

 If you want to learn how to do deep space astrophotography, you'll love my new Deep Space Course.
 This course will teach you how to find, photograph, and edit 12 of the best deep space objects with just a DSLR, telephoto lens, and star tracker!
 For more information on the Deep Space Course, click here.